 What are the most common types of personal injury?
 There are many kinds of personal injuries occurring from day to day due to the negligence or misconduct of another person.
 However, per US law, there are many practice areas related to personal injuries, each one with its own rules and regulations.
-The most frequent types of personal injury cases that we handle every day are the following:
+The most frequent types of personal injury cases are the following:

 Any harm suffered during an accident, whether as a pedestrian or driver.

 For example, slipping because of liquid spilled in a store aisle.

 Any injuries to any part of the body.

 Any injury caused by the use of a product.

 Whether intentional or unintentional, personal injuries are the main cause of death among Americans under 35 years of age, forming the fifth greatest cause of death in the United States.
 It is estimated that nearly 40% of these injuries happen while people are carrying out everyday activities, while exercising, or even while enjoying leisure activities; perhaps surprisingly, 44% happen within the home.